 - If all the above fails and you're still struggling to sleep, and especially if your bedroom is upstairs, it may be worth considering sleeping downstairs for a while, due to the fact heat rises so upstairs is often warmer than downstairs.

-As well as the above tips, below are some more specifically for people who sleep with masks with CPAP and non-invasive ventilation:-
+As well as the above tips, below are some more specifically for people who sleep with CPAP and non-invasive ventilation masks:-

 - Place the mask inside a bag and put in the fridge for an hour or two so it's nice and cold when you put it on.
 If you use mask liners leave the liner attached to the mask inside the bag.

 - Mask Liners can be very helpful, and the Silent Night Liners our charity sell absorb moisture (sweat), as well as soaking up any saliva from the mouth.

 - For a quick cool down, remove the tubing from the mask and waft it for a short while over your face.
 (Do remember though that if your machine is programmed to stop when the mask is removed it might switch itself off).

 - Turn down the heat on your humidifier (some people even put ice cubes inside it, made from the same kind of distilled or previously boiled water they use in their tank, and turn the setting to zero).

 - If you've not managed to protect your skin from burning during the day, be very careful about using any after-sun near the mask as most creams like that will contain alcohol or petroleum jelly (see the article warning of this petroleum-jelly-products-like-vaseline-vicks-should-not-be-used-with-cpap-niv-oxygen-masks).
 Instead use the CPAP Moisture Therapy Cream that can be used WITH the mask to moisurise the skin and help heal any burns or sores etc.